kloimhardt/bb-web/README.md

 ```
 bb -cp examples -m parinfer-codemirror
 ```
 It shows the file `examples/client_hot_reload.cljs` in the Codemirror editor.
-[Parinfer](http://shaunlebron.github.io/parinfer/demo) takes care of juggling the parentheses according to your indentation.
-I liked Parinfer when starting with Clojure, its ingenious (and exclusively useful) "smart" mode was available early on in the Atom editor.
-I moved to Spacemacs though because of Cider (no smart mode so learned Paredit).
-I think this example is a low entry way to try Paredit out if it is for you.
+As opposed to the usual editing experience, [Parinfer](http://shaunlebron.github.io/parinfer/demo) takes care of balancing parentheses according to your indentation.
+Indeed this example is a way to try out Paredit and decide whether it is for you<sup>[3](#myfootnote3)</sup>.

 It is meant that the above hot-relaod example is started along with this one.